Eva Luna (TV series): Synopsis

 Marcela Arismendi is a cold woman.
 Her first husband was El Gallo – Leonardo's father, a fact that only she knew.
 She later married Julio and adopted Victoria.
 Marcela was more interested in Julio's wealth and power in society than anything else.
 She has been slowly poisoning him to an early death, so that she can be the only owner of the multimillion dollar company she and Julio created.
 She sent orders to kill Daniel's parents and his wife, so that Victoria, could marry Daniel and Marcela would have complete control over her associate.
 Slowly, Julio begins to see patterns in his life.
 The few days that Eva stopped coming to take care of him, he refused to take his medicine, and he actually felt healthier.
 When Eva returned, his medicine was again given to him, forcing him to stop testing his hypothesis.
 However, as months pass and Eva gets fired again, he throws his coffee with the medicine on the ground, and his faithful loving dog, Max, licks it off the ground.

 The day of Eva and Daniel's secret, private wedding, Eva recalls what she has gone through to get to the love of her life.
 She lost her father to a hit and run accident, and Leonardo makes her believe that Daniel was the mysterious man behind the wheel that did not stop to help, when it was actually Leonardo borrowing Daniel's car.
 Devastated by learning that her future husband murdered her father, she swears revenge and Leonardo takes the opportunity to separate her from Daniel.
 Meanwhile, Marcela and Victoria plot to make Daniel hate Eva.
 Victoria sends Eva to pick up a check at the bank, saying it's for herself, when really it's in Eva's name, with $25,000 from Daniel's professional bank account.
 Eva unknowingly takes the check, and returns it to Victoria.
-Marcela breaks the "news" to Daniel on his would-be wedding day, after Eva stood him up, he refuses to believe that Eva would steal from him, until he sees the pictures.
+Marcela breaks the "news" to Daniel on his would-be wedding day, after Eva stood him up, but he refuses to believe that Eva would steal from him, until he sees the pictures.
 Eva, meanwhile has turned catatonic, and will not leave her bed.
 Two days later, she runs away with Leonardo to his country home, where she hides from the police, after Daniel and Marcela have signed a warrant for her arrest.